-On September 25, 2105, the District, Second Creek LB Investors SPV LLC and Stratus Buffalo Highlands ("Buffalo") entered into an agreement to share the costs to construct Telluride Street from East 88th Avenue to East 96th Avenue (the "Telluride Street Improvements"), which agreement was amended by a First Amendment and Second Amendment thereto (collectively, the "Cooperation Agreement").
-The Party that is required by the City to construct Telluride Street is entitled to recover 50% of construction costs from the other Party in this Cooperation Agreement.
-The reimbursement amount includes the Constructors hard, soft costs (not to exceed 7% of hard costs), and insurance costs made before final acceptance by the City.
-The reimbursement obligation shall accrue interest at 5% per annum from the date the improvements are initially accepted by the City and pavable when the Reimburser commences development.
+As amended on August 30, 2019 and January 15, 2020, the District, District No. 3, Second Creek Holdings, LLC, Stratus Buffalo Highlands (Stratus), LLC, Meritage Homes of Colorado Inc., Lennar Colorado LLC (Lennar), and LGI entered into an agreement (Cooperation Agreement) to share the costs to construct Telluride Street from East 88th Avenue to East 96th Avenue (Telluride Street Improvements).
 The term of the Cooperation Agreement shall extend to the date until the Sanitary Improvements and Storm Drainage Improvements have been constructed and accepted by the City and SACWSD and the cost reimbursement provision has been satisfied.
-If the District fails to pay any portion of the reimbursement when due.
-Buffalo has the right to record a lien against property within the Second Creek Development.
-A portion of the Second Creek Development acquired by LGI (defined below) was released from this lien as a result of the District setting money aside to pay for its portion of the Telluride Street Improvements.
+If the District fails to pay any portion of the reimbursement when due, Buffalo has the right to record a lien against property within the Second Creek Development.
+A portion of the District setting money aside to pay for its portion of the Telluride Street Improvements.